wduquette/advent/README.md

 * The World struct (which contains the entities) provides convenience methods for querying and mutating the game world at a very low level.

-* The World struct allows for acquiring "view" objects focussed on a particular role, e.g., `as_room()` and `as_thing()`.
-Views can be mutated and the result saved back into the World.

-* The bulk of the logic is in the game's "systems", which define how the entities appear to the player (the `visual` system), how the player's commands are processed (the `player_control` system), etc.
+* The bulk of the logic is in the game's "systems":
+  * The `visual` system, which controls how entities appear to the player, along with other visual output.
+  * The `phys` (physical) system, which is responsible for managing how entities are related to each other (i.e., where they are located and moved)
+  * The `rule` system, which allows the scenario to define special rules that are triggered by various events.
+  * The `player_control` system which processes the player's commands.

 ## Ideas for the Future